-15.8 - All boats or vessels must display a current Environmental Agency Licence and have suitable marine insurance including third party liability cover, in excess of £1million.
+15.8 - All boats or vessels must display a current Environmental Agency License and have suitable marine insurance including third party liability cover, in excess of £1million.

 15.9 - Where applicable boats or vessels must comply with the requirements of the Boat Safety Scheme.

-15.11 - No food or drink from a moored boat or vessel should be consumed outside of the moored boat or vessel.
+15.11 - No food or drink from a moored boat or vessel can be consumed outside of the moored boat or vessel.

 15.12 - Boat and vessel owners or users and passengers use the river and the moorings at their own risk and Henley Festival accepts no liability for any lack of or availability of facilities, loss or damage to boats vessels and property and persons or accepts any third-party liability whatsoever.